 How Do Scholarships Work?

-College scholarships are a convenient way to pay for college, but many students are confused about how the whole process works.
-How is the money awarded, and what can you spend it on?
+College and university scholarships are a convenient way to pay for an undergraduate degree, but many students are confused about how the whole process works.
+How is the money awarded and what can you spend it on?
+What about outside scholarships?

-Students may receive the money directly as a check in their name.
-In other cases the money is given to the student’s college.
-In these cases, the student would then pay the college for the difference on any money owed for tuition, fees, room and board.
+Students might receive the money directly as a check in their name.
+In other cases, the money is given to the student’s school.
+In these cases, the student would then pay the school for the difference on any money owed for tuition, fees, room and board.
 If the scholarships and other forms of financial aid are enough to cover the direct college costs, the excess money is refunded to the student.

 How can the money be spent?